+Are you looking to reap the benefits of cannabis by exploring different cannabinoids?
 Learn more about cannabidiolic acid, known as CBDA, how to harness the powerful properties of CBDA, and how to consume this cannabinoid acid through a CBDA tincture, raw cannabis, cannabis juice, and more.

-Why You Will Love This Tincture
+Why You Will Love This Guide

 As I continue to learn more about the amazing cannabis plant, I get more and more excited about the benefits of the many different cannabinoid acids.

-You may be familiar with the word, cannabinoid, but cannabinoid acids may be a whole new concept.
+You may be familiar with the word cannabinoid, but cannabinoid acids may be a whole new concept.

 You probably know the cannabinoids THC and CBD, but there are also cannabinoid acids called THCA and CBDA.